rodrq/YTMusic-downloader/README.md

 # YTMusic-downloader

-Simple project to learn a bit.
+Simple project to learn a bit about tkinters and requests.
 Don't use.